-- Your vehicle speed is less than 40 mph (65 km/h). - The sun is shining directly into the camera lens. - A quick intentional lane change has occurred. - You are driving your vehicle too close to the lane markings for an extended interval of time. - Driving at high speeds in curves. - The last alert warning or aid intervention occurred a short time ago. - Ambiguous lane markings, for example, in construction zones. - Rapid transition from light to dark, or from dark to light. - · Sudden offset in lane markings. - ABS or AdvanceTracTM is active.
+- Your vehicle speed is less than 40 mph (65 km/h). - The sun is shining directly into the camera lens. - A quick intentional lane change has occurred. - You are driving your vehicle too close to the lane markings for an extended interval of time. - Driving at high speeds in curves. - The last alert warning or aid intervention occurred a short time ago. - Ambiguous lane markings, for example, in construction zones. - Rapid transition from light to dark, or from dark to light. - Sudden offset in lane markings. - ABS or AdvanceTrac[TM] is active. - There is a camera blockage due to dirt, grime, fog, frost or water on the windshield. - You are driving too close to the vehicle in front of you. - Transitioning between no lane markings to lane markings, or vice versa. - There is standing water on the road. - Faint lane markings, for example, partial yellow lane markings on concrete roads. - Lane width is too narrow or too wide.

-- There is a camera blockage due to dirt, grime, fog, frost or water on the windshield. - You are driving too close to the vehicle in front of you. - Transitioning between no lane markings to lane markings, or vice versa. - · There is standing water on the road. - Faint lane markings, for example, partial yellow lane markings on concrete roads. - Lane width is too narrow or too wide. - You have not calibrated the camera after a windshield replacement. - Driving on roads with tight curves or uneven surfaces.
+- The windshield camera was not properly calibrated after a windshield replacement. - Driving on roads with tight curves or uneven surfaces.